programmatom/TreeLib/README.md

 `+perf`|Enable performance testing
 `baseline`|Cause a new baseline measurement to be made.
 If omitted, the current run will be compared to any existing baseline and deviations (faster or slower) will be written to the output
 ---|---
 `break:<iteration>`|Generate an assert and `Debugger.Break()` at the specified iteration.
-This is used for rerunning and breaking immediately before a test failure.
+This is useful for rerunning and breaking immediately before a test failure.
 `seed:<number>`|Specify the seed to use for the random number generator in stochastic tests.
 This allows failures to be reproduced upon rerun, and debugged if used in conjunction with `break`.

 Unit Tests